Boarding School Myths

 This video describes Appleby College’s Outdoor Education program.

-Therapeutic boarding schools are aimed at students who are having difficulty at home or in a traditional school setting.
+Therapeutic boarding schools are aimed at students having difficulty at home or in a traditional school setting.
 While preparing students for college can also be a goal for these schools, these schools are equipped to handle students who are facing challenges such as behavioral/emotional problems, substance abuse, or significant learning differences.
 Boarding School Review does not list therapeutic boarding schools.

 Myth 5: It will be hard to keep in touch with my family.